 Associate members might be non-profit and corporate.

-Non-profit associate members
+13.5.a Non-profit associate members

 Organisations, which are committed to promote the aims of the Association and which are non-profit.
 The organisations might be international, national, regional and local, and they must be based or have member associations established in Europe.